 Biology

-Embark on a memorable semester in Dingle, Ireland, maintaining your focus on your Biology major by enrolling in diverse courses such as Anatomy & Physiology, Nutrition, Intro to Coastal Ecology, and GIS for Environmental Applications.
-Tailored for biology majors seeking an enriching international experience, this program allows you to earn credits towards your biology degree while immersing yourself in a new cultural setting.
+Embark on a memorable semester in Dingle during the spring or fall semester, and advance your Biology major with courses like Anatomy & Physiology, Nutrition, and Introduction to Coastal Ecology.
+Designed for biology students eager for an international adventure, this program lets you earn essential credits toward your degree while immersing yourself in a rich cultural environment.

 3 Credits